revengefir/Learn-Python/README.md

 ## Learn-Python
-WebSite for learning Python.
+WebSite for coding on Python in browser.
 My first project on Django.